-Upon initiation of the provision of the service(s) subject to consumer contributions and at least annually thereafter, the service providing agency shall review with each client determined eligible to receive services subject to consumer contributions the following information:
+Upon initiation of the provision of the service(s) subject to consumer contributions and at least annually thereafter (except for Housing & Home Improvement services in which the client is given the opportunity to contribute at the beginning and at the completion of the improvement), the service providing agency shall review the following information with each client determined eligible to receive services subject to consumer contributions:

-- 1. that the contribution is entirely voluntary and that there is no obligation to contribute; - 2. that all contributions collected shall be used to expand the service(s); - 3. that information about the client's participation in consumer contributions shall be confidential; - 4. who should be contacted, including the telephone number, if the client has questions regarding consumer contributions;

-- 5. the total cost of the service (actual or per unit); and - 6. that services shall not be reduced or terminated for failure to contribute.
+- 1. that the contribution is entirely voluntary and that there is no obligation to contribute. - 2. that all contributions collected shall be used to expand the service(s); - 3. that information about the client's participation in consumer contributions shall be confidential. - 4. who should be contacted, including the telephone number, if the client has questions regarding consumer contributions. - 5. the total cost of the service (actual or per unit); and - 6. that services shall not be reduced or terminated for failure to contribute.